To make a table, you need wood.

 • Follow-up questions from the writer (~10min)

-The goal is for each writer to leave the session feeling excited and prepared to forge ahead with their project and push through any obstacles they faced in their process.
+The goal is for each writer to leave the session feeling excited and prepared to forge ahead with their project and push through any obstacles they face in their process.

 Rates